-With many and diverse Companies making up its group, the Czechoslovakian TOS organisation encompassed various manufacturers who produced a huge variety of types - from miniature precision lathes to giant planing and grinding machines.
+With many and diverse Companies making up its group, the Czechoslovakian TOS organisation encompassed various manufacturers who produced a huge variety of types - from miniature precision, toolroom, production and capstan lathe lathes to giant planing, boring and grinding machines.
 Their smallest conventional lathe was the beautiful little MN80 A/N 3" x 12" (90 mm x 160 mm) a type introduced to the UK during the late 1950s - probably in 1958.
-It is thought - according to the a Czechoslovakian resident whose father and grandfather worked at the factory - that the original version dates from as early as 1941.
+It is thought - according to a Czechoslovakian resident whose father and grandfather worked at the factory - that the original version dates from as early as 1941.

 Enormously wide, hardened (though it was not have been for some markets) and braced by a number of diagonal ribs between the walls, the bed used a pair of flat outer ways with narrow vertical guides for the saddle and a separate inner way with a central T-slot and one bevelled side to align the tailstock.